floriancourgey/blog/_posts/2018-08-03-modern-web-development-in-adobe-campaign.md

 <img src="<%= getOption('RESOURCES_URL') %>loader.svg"/>
 ```

-And with this new markup, you are able to <span style="text-decoration: underline;">migrate very easily</span> from your <span style="text-decoration: underline;">Staging/Dev Environment to your Production Environment</span>.
+And with this new markup, you are able to *migrate very easily* from your *Staging/Dev Environment to your Production Environment*.
 We're now [#DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) compliant.
 Sweeeeet 🍡🍭🍬

 ## Sharing meta data (Facebook opengraph og, Twitter card, Google result)